 corn on the cob (canned or frozen also work)

-self raising flour (or plain/all purpose flour plus 2 extra tsp of baking powder)
+self raising flour (or plain/all purpose flour plus 2 extra teaspoon of baking powder)

 English mustard powder